HOME

 REACT | SSD | 1.15 PiB (shared)(comp)(dedup) | VAST exported via NFS |

-Ones marked with “(shared)” in their capacity share space with other data stores.
-For example, NHR HOME and Project data stores are on the storage system.
+(shared): They share capacity with other data stores.
+For example, NHR HOME and Project data stores are on the same storage system.